joseiuribe/GitHub/README.md

 # GitHub
-My personal place for learning to GitHub
+My personal place for learning to GitHub.
+## Welcome to my learning place
+Hope you enjoy learning as I do.